Biden urges Western unity on Ukraine amid war fatigue

 Associated Press

+And following up on a proposal from last year’s G-7 summit, Biden formally launched a global infrastructure partnership designed to counter China’s influence in the developing world.
+The initiative aims to leverage $600 billion with fellow G-7 countries by 2027 for global infrastructure projects.
+Some $200 billion would come from the United States, Biden said.

+U.S. officials have long argued that China’s infrastructure initiative traps receiving countries in debt and that the investments benefit China more than their hosts.

-Russia, in a pre-summit show of force, launched its first missile strikes against the Ukrainian capital in three weeks, striking at least two residential buildings, according to Kyiv Mayor Vitali Klitschko.
+In a pre-summit show of force, Russia launched its first missile strikes against the Ukrainian capital in three weeks, striking at least two residential buildings, according to Kyiv Mayor Vitali Klitschko.

-Biden condemned Russia’s actions as “more of their barbarism,” and stressed the need for allies to remain firm even as the economic reverberations from the war take an economic toll around the globe.
+Biden condemned Russia’s actions as “more of their barbarism,” and stressed that allies need to remain firm even as the economic reverberations from the war take a toll around the globe in inflation, food shortages and more.

-As the G-7 leaders sat down for their opening session of the summit on Sunday, they took a light-hearted jab at Putin.
+As the G-7 leaders sat down for their opening session, they took a light-hearted jab at Putin.
 Johnson could be heard asking whether he should keep his jacket on, adding, “We all have to show that we’re tougher than Putin.”
-Canadian Prime Minister Justin Trudeau chimed in to add: “A bare-chested horseback ride.”
+Canadian Prime Minister Justin Trudeau chimed in: “A bare-chested horseback ride.”

-The poke by Trudeau was a reference to the Kremlin releasing several photos over the years in which the Russian leader is shirtless.
+The leaders also came together on the new global infrastructure partnership meant to provide an alternative to Russian and Chinese investment in the developing world.
+One by one, the leaders stepped up to the microphone to discuss the partnership and their roles in it — without mentioning China by name.

+Ukraine cast a shadow over the gathering, but the leaders were determined to project resolve.

-Scholz told Biden that the “good message” is that “we all made it to stay united, which Putin never expected,” a reference to Russian President Vladimir Putin, who sent his military across the border into Ukraine in late February.
+Scholz told Biden that the allies all managed “to stay united, which obviously Putin never expected.”

-“We can’t let this aggression take the form it has and get away with it,” added Biden.
+Biden said of Putin’s war: “We can’t let this aggression take the form it has and get away with it.”

-Scholz, who has faced criticism at home and abroad for perceived reluctance to send Ukraine heavy weapons, said that “Germany and the U.S. will always act together when it comes to questions of Ukraine’s security.”
+Scholz, who has faced criticism at home and abroad for perceived reluctance to send Ukraine heavy weapons, said, “Germany and the U.S. will always act together when it comes to questions of Ukraine’s security.”

 Johnson, for his part, urged fellow leaders not to give in to “fatigue.”
 He has expressed concern that divisions may emerge in the pro-Ukraine alliance as the four-month-old war grinds on.